 You also won’t know if you will be arrested at your place of employment.
 The police may want to arrest you there if they believe an arrest in your home would pose an unnecessary danger.
 Unfortunately, your job may be lost.

 If you are under investigation but hesitate out of a concern for cost, you should still call now.
-It is much cheaper to hire me to talk with the investigator than it is to pay me to file motions and conduct hearings to suppress evidence once it has already been obtained by law enforcement officers.
-It is also a lot cheaper to hire me to manage an arrest than it is to get fired from your job because the officers showed up at your job to take you into custody.
+It is much cheaper to hire our lawyers to talk with the investigator than it is to pay us to file motions and conduct hearings to suppress evidence once law enforcement officers have already arrested you and obtained the evidence they want to use.
+It is also a lot cheaper to hire us to manage an arrest than it is to get fired from your job because the officers showed up at your job to take you into custody.

 A Special Note for Utah County Residents